 4. Apply moisturizer

-Once the serum has absorbed into the skin, apply a moisturizer like our Max Daily Hydration Crème to leave skin feeling moisturized and deeply hydrated for 24 hours.
+Once the serum has been absorbed into the skin, apply a moisturizer like our Max Daily Hydration Cream to leave the skin feeling moisturized and deeply hydrated for 24 hours.

 To protect your skin from UV rays, finish with an SPF product and you’re good to go.